System Design Space

 con = duckdb.connect('warehouse.duckdb')

-The diagram shows a high-level DuckDB setup: client embedding, SQL/optimizer layer, vectorized execution pipelines, storage subsystem, and ecosystem integration points.
+The diagram pulls the whole contour into one picture: client embedding, the SQL/optimizer layer, vectorized execution pipelines, the storage subsystem, and ecosystem integration points.

 Clients and embedding